jamee47/Signal-and-noise/README.md

 # Signal-and-noise
-A collection of creative coding projects using Digital Signal Processing theory.
+A collection of fun coding projects using Digital Signal Processing theory.